 The Unite cable from Darwin to Adelaide would also connect to Katherine, Tennant Creek, Alice Springs, Coober Pedy, Woomera, Tarcoola, Whyalla and Port Augusta.

-Unite’s Stage 2 connections will include from Adelaide to Sydney, Canberra and Adelaide to Melbourne and are scheduled to commence construction in 2023.
+Unite’s Stage 2 connections will include from Adelaide to Sydney, Canberra and Adelaide to Melbourne and are scheduled to commence construction in late 2023.

 Inligo said the Unite network is designed to support a minimum of 40 x 400Gbps wavelengths per fibre pair.
 “Our services provide customers with DWDM offtake capacity in the major centres listed.
 Ethernet services are designed for offtake across the 36 sites on the network including our international sites,” said the company.